JulianDeclercq/opendojo/README.md

 ## Code
-ts hella vibe coded lol
+ts hella vibe coded lol, all the RE was done by claude with ghidra and cheatengine mcps.

-I just wanted a way to download and load defense drills without needing to re-record them each time I loaded the game.
 Spent like 2 days trying to set up an in-game menu and got maybe 50% of the way there, but it's a ton of work so I'm giving up on that for now...
 I had claude write all findings to `/docs` in case there's any useful info for future modders.

+Please feel free to submit a pull request with features and fixes!